 - Day 04: Phakding to Namche Bazaar (3,445m/11,302 ft); 5 to 6 hours walking.

-Today we will leave Phakding behind and climb up to the traditional town of Namche Bazar which is also known as ‘ gateway to Everest ‘ and town of Sherpa Ethnicity.
+Leaving Phakding behind, we will start today’s trek by climbing up to the traditional town of Namche Bazar which is also known as ‘gateway to Everest ‘and town of Sherpa ethnicity.
 Nestled in the Himalayas, Namche is considered as a centuries old trading center between Nepal and Tibet.

 In addition you can see yaks roaming around the streets with magical sounds of their bells.
 You can enjoy the splendid views of Everest, Nuptse, Ama Dablam and Lhotse from the top of the hillside town.